-Confidential Employee Who May Access Their Services How to CONTACT

-Lisa Yamagata-Lynch, Students and (865) 974-6273

-Ombudsperson Employees lisayl@utk.edu

-ombuds.utk.edu

-A licensed psychologist, Students (865) 974-2196, if calling during the hours of 8:00

-psychiatrist, or nurse a.m. - 5:00 p.m. on Mondays, Tuesdays,

-practitioner in the Student Wednesdays, and Fridays, or during the hours of

-Counseling Center 9:00 a.m. - 5:00 p.m. on Thursdays, except on

-University holidays, breaks, or closures

-A student who needs counseling support when

-the Student Counseling Center is not open may

-call (865) 974-HELP (4357).

-counselingcenter.utk.edu

-Student Health Center, Second floor

-1800 Volunteer Blvd.
+Confidential Employee Who May Access Their Services How to CONTACT Lisa Yamagata-Lynch, University Ombudsperson and Director of the Office of Ombuds Services, and other employees under the supervision of the Director Students and Employees (865) 974-6273 lisayl@utk.edu ombuds.utk.edu A licensed psychologist, psychiatrist, or nurse practitioner in the Student Counseling Center Students (865) 974-2196, if calling during the hours of 8:00 a.m. - 5:00 p.m. on Mondays, Tuesdays, Wednesdays, and Fridays, or during the hours of 9:00 a.m. - 5:00 p.m. on Thursdays, except on University holidays, breaks, or closures A student who needs counseling support when the Student Counseling Center is not open may call (865) 974-HELP (4357). counselingcenter.utk.edu Student Health Center, Second floor 1800 Volunteer Blvd.
 Knoxville, TN 37996

+1

 Open from 8:00 a.m. - 5:00 p.m. on Mondays,

-Tuesdays, Wednesdays, and Fridays, and from 9:00 a.m. - 5:00 p.m. on Thursdays, except on University
+Tuesdays, Wednesdays, and Fridays, and from 9:00

+a.m. - 5:00 p.m. on Thursdays, except on University

 holidays, breaks, or closures

 A licensed physician, Students (865) 974-5080

 registered nurse, or nurse studenthealth.utk.edu

 practitioner in the Student Student Health Center

 Health Center 1800 Volunteer Blvd.

-Knoxville, TN 37996
+Ticaliti center Knoxville, TN 37996

+Kiloxville, TN 37990

 Open from 8:00 a.m. - 4:30 p.m., Mondays,

 Tuesdays, Thursdays, and Fridays, and from 9:00

 a.m. - 4:30 p.m. on Wednesdays, except on

 University holidays, breaks, or closures

+A Process de la contrata del contrata del contrata de la contrata del contrata del contrata de la contrata del contrata de la contrata del c Ct. de de contra

 A licensed psychologist and Students and (865) 974-2161

 graduate therapist working Employees psychclinic.utk.edu

-under licensed supervision , , 208 UT Conference Center Bldg
+under licensed supervision 208 UT Conference Center Bldg

 in the Psychological Clinic 600 Henley Street

-, 0 Knoxville, TN 37996
+Knoxville, TN 37996

 Open from 8:00 a.m. - 5:00 p.m., Monday-Thursday,

 and 8:00 a.m. - 5:00 p.m. on Fridays, except on

 University holidays, breaks, or closures

 A licensed social worker in CVM Students (865) 755-8839

 the College of Veterinary and CVM vetsocialwork@utk.edu

 Medicine Veterinary Social Employees vetsocialwork.utk.edu

 Work Clinic , , Helpline hours: Monday - Friday 10 a.m. - 5 p.m.

 University employed Students and Applicable in cases where interpreters are relaying

 Interpreters Employees information between a Complainant and a person

-, who is a confidential resource.
+meer precers Limployees who is a confidential resource.

 A University employee who Students and Varies by employee

-holds a valid license in a Employees
+holds a valid license in a Employees varies by employee

+Employees

 profession for which

 Tennessee law recognizes a

 confidential relationship

 between a professional and

 a professional's client or

 patient, if the employee is

 acting within the course

 and scope of his/her

 University employment and

 Tennessee law would

 recognize the existence of a

 confidential relationship

 between the employee and

 the student in the

 particular situation

-Kristen Martin, Team Intercollegiate kmartin5@tennessee.edu
+Kristin Martin, Director, Intercollegiate kmartin5@tennessee.edu

-ENHANCE/EXCEL student- (865) 974-9754
+Mental Health and Wellness ĺ (865) 974-9754

-Coordinator athletes only
+and licensed clinicians operating under the student- athletes only

+supervision of the Director

 Dr. Chris Klenck, Head Team Intercollegiate cklenck@tennessee.edu

 Physician student- (865) 974-1147

 athletes

 NOTE: Athletic trainers and only

 other staff members in

 Sports Medicine are not

 Confidential Employees.

 They are Mandatory

 Reporters of Prohibited

 Conduct involving students.